arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# Now the fun part!  `Building the three views`!
+# Now the fun part:  `Building the three views!`

 Now we are going to build `The three views`,  they're basically 3 React components that are required for each Power-Up:

-- Search: Initial view when selecting the Power-Up.
+- Search: The Initial view when selecting the Power-Up.
 - View: Inline view after selecting Power-Up.
-- Edit: Provides opportunity for Authors to manipulate the 3rd Party data
+- Edit: Provides an opportunity for Authors to manipulate the 3rd Party data